A Digital Nomad Guide to Gili Islands

 I’m glad I experienced the islands in both scenarios as I am able to see that although the Islands have varying environments with one being more a partying paradise versus the others being more tranquil the activities and atmosphere are never forced upon you but merely gives you an opportunity to encounter the islands as you wish.

-Places to Work in Gili Air
+Work in Gili Islands

 Gili Trawangan and Gili Air have an abundance of cafes and restaurants which allow you to relax and experience paradise while still being motivated and completing required tasks and deadlines.
 As with any Nomad, I always suggest pocket WiFi as a ‘worst case scenario’ so that you’re not stuck if all hell breaks loose.
 However there are still various places which offer great ambience and workspace.